AtRiskMedia/tractstack-docs/src/content/docs/start/installation.md

 If you want Tract Stack as a service, visit [Pricing](https://tractstack.com/pricing?utm_source=docs&utm_medium=www&utm_campaign=starlight) for managed hosting and kitty "hoteling" options.
 :::

-## Prerequisites (recommended)

-While Tract Stack can be run as a standalone in a Docker for production installs we offer this guide based on [Debian Linux](https://www.debian.org/) running Nginx with PHP 8.2 FPM, Docker.

-### Quick install
+## Quick install (for preview)

 For non-production use you don't even need Docker.
-It will work in `dev` mode just fine!
+It will work in `dev` mode just fine via a local-first Turso database.

 ```
 pnpm create astro@latest my-tractstack-site --template AtRiskMedia/tractstack-starter/template --typescript strict --install --package-manager pnpm